GRFTSOL/FC2-Leak-Detector/README.md

 ### FAQ

-#### How to Find Author ID or Actress ID?
+#### How to Find Author ID or Performer ID?

-Actress ID can be found in the URL of fc2ppvdb.com website.
+Performer ID can be found in the URL of fc2ppvdb.com website.
 For example:
-- Actress page URL: `.../actress/6789` where `6789` is the actress ID
+- Performer page URL: `.../actress/6789` where `6789` is the performer ID
 - Author ID is not explicitly displayed on the webpage.
 Users can select any FC2 video ID from that author and use the -v id command line format to directly get videos from that author without providing a specific id.

 #### About Using Jellyfin Metadata